Anticipating your baby's arrival can be an exciting time. Along with the excitement, you may worry if your baby will be healthy.

 Genetic testing is a choice for pregnant women

-Dr. De La Mota suggests you talk to your doctor first before undergoing any prenatal testing procedure, as a positive result can cause anxiety and conflicting emotions.
+Dr. De La Mota suggests you talk with your doctor first before undergoing any prenatal testing procedure, as a positive result can cause anxiety and conflicting emotions.

 "It's important to note that prenatal genetic screenings and tests are strictly optional and not required," he says.
 "You'll want to ask yourself how knowing beforehand whether your baby may be born with a genetic abnormality or birth defect might affect you."